 – help people get to sleep and stay asleep

 – balance female cycles and help with transitions through menopause

-If you want to get lots of clients, you need to focus on one main area of results you help people produce.
+If you want to get lots of clients, start by focusing on specific results you can help people get.

-There is a process that potential clients need to go through in order to be receptive and take you, and Ayurveda, and Yoga into their lives.
+There is a process that potential clients need to go through in order to be receptive to having Ayurveda in their lives.

 First, they need to connect with something they want in what they are hearing or reading from you.

-Let’s say you help people achieve and maintain their ideal weight.
+Let’s say you decide to help people achieve and maintain their ideal weight.

-When you give them specific, tangible results that they can say “yes” or “no” to, you’ll start attracting plenty of clients and become known as the “go-to person” for those results.
+Give them specific, tangible results that they can say “yes” or “no” to.

 You’ll immediately start attracting more clients and be known as the “go-to” person for those results.